 Google Drive Salvation

-With a little bit of configuration and business process optimization, you can make Google Drive work for you.
+With a little bit of organization and business process optimization, you can configure Google Drive to work for you.

 1 Decide and create the folder structure you want